Python API

 latform.parser.Files.parse

-Parse the main file and optionally its dependencies recursively.
+Parse the top-level file(s) and optionally their dependencies recursively.

 Source code in latform/parser.py